 There is only one entrance to the lake, which is a steep mile-long trail.
 So, it’s a great way to get some hiking in before a nice dip in the lake.
 Visibility in Crater Lake has been measured at 43.3m, among the deepest in the world.

 This swimming area is one of the most secluded places in the world.
 It’s a perfectly round natural pit, complete with vegetation and waterfalls.
-The swimming hole is sunken 85 from surface, and is only accessible by a rugged set of stairs carved into the landscape.
+The swimming hole is sunken 85 feet from the surface and is only accessible by a rugged set of stairs carved into the landscape.

 The Dead Sea is one of the only places in the world where you can “sit” on the surface without sinking.
 It’s a hypersaline lake and one of the world’s saltiest bodies of water.
 The shore is measured at 1,385 feet below sea level, making it one of the lowest points on Earth.

 Jenny Lake is located in Grand Teton National Park, Wyoming.
 This massive lake, which is 423 feet deep and encompasses 1,191 acres, was created by glaciers 12,000 years ago.
 This spot is great for swimming but also leads to several hiking trails, boat rides and climbing routes to the tallest peaks of the Teton Range.

 Panari is one of the Yaeyama Islands.
 Its main draw is being one of the world’s best scuba diving destinations, having coral and marine life on a par with the Great Barrier Reef.